afalconr/afalconr/README.md

   then escalated as an IT consultant and finally as an information security officer for a short period of time.
-  Right now I am still looking for opportunities and luckily I am still in the IT market, while doing IT troubleshooting.
+  Right now I am still looking for opportunities and luckily I am still in the IT market, doing IT troubleshooting.
   The learning curve is endless and I am still working on it.

   I'm still working on improving my Python skills (as a hobby)